 The wall and towers of the dam are very impressive.
 In the west tower is the Derwent Valley/The Dambusters Commemorative Museum and I walked up the steep steps to the entrance of the east tower.
 More energetic walkers can take the path to the very top and then on by the side of Derwent Dam and the Reservoir to Howden Dam.
 I would have loved to have had the time to explore and see the other side of the wall and the waters of Derwent Dam.
 However, I was in sight of the family across the meadow and they were watching me carefully!!

-Part of the water channel was dried up, but grandson and grandfather still found a safe place to play 'skimming stones'.
+Part of the water channel was dried up, but where there was some water 'skimming stones' was a lot of fun for my husband and grandson.
 We were certainly thankful for the good weather during that week.